shaynababe/chromeOSLinux_test/README.md

 ![Screenshot_2023-01-16_17-17-44](https://user-images.githubusercontent.com/120763310/212789230-202c3aae-4054-45ff-9893-749412c6d61d.png)

 ## The Kernel Process is doing well  this takes some time Chroot does not use Grub howver initramFS and new kernel can be loaded
+## Linux winky 6.0.12 #1 SMP PREEMPT_DYNAMIC Thu Jan 19 11:37:18 PST 2023 x86_64

+## The programs included with the Debian GNU/Linux system are free software;
+## the exact distribution terms for each program are described in the
+## individual files in /usr/share/doc/*/copyright.

+## Debian GNU/Linux comes with ABSOLUTELY NO WARRANTY, to the extent
+## permitted by applicable law.
+## Last login: Thu Jan 19 13:18:25 2023 from 10.0.0.205

 ## Linux m900 6.0.12 #1 SMP PREEMPT_DYNAMIC Thu Jan 19 08:42:15 PST 2023 x86_64
 ![Screenshot_2023-01-19_03-34-59](https://user-images.githubusercontent.com/120763310/213517360-d609911d-aa1b-4c63-8189-97e660db332c.png)